 Texts: The Art of Social Media by Kawasaki and Fitzpatrick, 2014 (online or print).
 Other required texts are available online or will be provided.

-Technologies: Regular web access, camera for photos and videos, social media accounts as indicated on the resources page
+Technologies: Regular web access, camera for photos and videos

 This course is designed to allow you the opportunity to develop your own digital identity and understand how to manage social media strategy for a professional organization.
 You will gain an understanding of audience awareness specific to social media sites, and you will build on these skills through an understanding of social media user characteristics and rhetorical strategies.